heaps-smart/heaps-smart/_posts/doing-more-with-less-part-2.md

 <div class="tip-body">

 If you've ever been in earshot of a dev team or read their work diary, you've probably seen and heard "enable batching", "batch process" or "we should batch that!"
 (It's a thing.)
 And for good reason.
 If you're turning 50 blog posts into social content, don't run them all at once.
 Break it into smaller batches.
-That way, if something goes wrong, or the token usage starts creeping up, you can hit the big red button, make changes, and avoid things turning into a big red problem. n8n makes breaking content into batches super-simple, in fact it suggested it to me and all I had to do was agree.
+That way, if something goes wrong, or the token usage starts creeping up, you can hit the big red button, make changes, and avoid things turning into a big red problem. n8n makes breaking content into batches super-simple, in fact it suggested it to me, and all I had to do was agree.

 </div>